feitosav/HighFrequencyChecks/README.md

 ## Usage

-The package [vignette](articles/HFC.html) offers introduce the main functions in the package.
+The package [first vignette](articles/HFC1.html) offers introduce the main functions in the package.

 Install from github with `devtools::install_github("unhcr/HighFrequencyChecks")`.